R9295/panoptisch/README.md

 #### What?
 Panoptisch scans your Python file or module to find it's imports (aka dependencies) and recursively does so for all dependencies and sub-dependencies.
 It then generates a dependency tree in JSON for you to parse and enforce import policies.
 Imports are resolved by mimicing Python's import system.
 It's completely static besides the importing of modules to find the location of its source file(s).
+Panoptisch also features a minimal sandbox to prevent side-effects when importing dependencies.
+Note that the sandbox is not foolproof!

 ##### Please NOTE:
 There are known **limitations and issues** at this stage.
 Please read this before using Panoptisch.